chain4travel/bridged-camino/README.md

 The token should be named as follows:

-- Token name: `BridgedCamino`
+- Token name: `Bridged Camino Token (Third-Party Team)`
 - Token symbol:
-    - If deployed and managed by a third-party bridge (not Camino Network Foundation): `WCAM.c` (`.c` indicates it's a bridged token originating from the `Camino` chain)
+    - If deployed and managed by a third-party bridge (not Camino Network Foundation): `CAM.c` (`.c` indicates it's a bridged token originating from the `Camino` chain)
-    - If deployed and managed by the Camino Network Foundation: `WCAM`
+    - If deployed and managed by the Camino Network Foundation: `CAM`

 ## Fork this Repository